Learn the Essentials of Theosophy

-Join us in our study of the writings of H. P. Blavatsky, W. Q. Judge, and other key theosophists.
+Join us in our study of the writings of H. P. Blavatsky, W. Q. Judge, and other notable theosophists.
+See our class lists and signup form below.

 Who is H. P. Blavatsky?

-Helena Petrovna Blavatsky (1831–1891) was a renowned occultist and co-founder of the Theosophical Society, regarded by theosophists as a messenger of the ancient Wisdom-Religion.
-Through works such as The Secret Doctrine and Isis Unveiled, she presented a synthesis of science, religion, and philosophy, drawing from Eastern and Western esoteric traditions.
+Helena Petrovna Blavatsky (1831–1891) was a renowned occultist and co-founder of the Theosophical Society.
+Through works such as The Secret Doctrine, The Key to Theosophy, Isis Unveiled, and hundreds of articles, she presented a synthesis of science, religion, and philosophy, drawing from Eastern and Western esoteric traditions.
 In The Voice of the Silence, she conveyed practical instructions for living the spiritual life, offering guidance for those who would tread the path of selflessness and compassion.
 Her mission, as theosophists see it, was to reintroduce humanity to the ageless truths that underlie all world faiths, and to inspire a living practice of universal brotherhood.
 Blavatsky’s life and writings remain a cornerstone for modern esoteric study and the revival of the perennial philosophy.

 For more, see: https://theosophylib.com/hpb/